 For all those occasions during a lifetime which deserve something a little special, Himley Hall is the perfect venue.
 For civil wedding ceremonies, receptions, silver, ruby and golden wedding anniversary gatherings individual rooms at Himley are available for hire with a full 'in-house' catering service.

 Couples can now marry where royal newlyweds once took their honeymoon, and enjoy the grounds where princes and earls once strolled.
 The beautifully refurbished Pink Room housed countless books, from classics first editions to modern day novels, in its previous life as the Library of Himley Hall.
-Today the Pink Room seats 45 wedding guests for a civil wedding ceremony and has perfect views across the terrace towards the Great Lake.
+Today the Earl's Library seats 45 wedding guests for a civil wedding ceremony and has perfect views across the terrace towards the Great Lake.

-The Green Room was once the formal Dining Room of Himley Hall, hosting numerous special occasions and formal dinner parties.
+The Drawing Room was once the formal Dining Room of Himley Hall, hosting numerous special occasions and formal dinner parties.
 Overlooking the terrace and with views across the lake, up to 75 wedding ceremony guests can enjoy the special ambience of the Green Room under the glow of its magnificent historic chandelier.

 Discover the Hidden Secrets

 Discovering just what is behind all the huge panelled doors, or seeing the former indoor swimming pool with its 'cocktail balcony' still intact, can only be done on a Himley Hall guided tour.
 The fascination with Himley continues and public guided tours are available during the summer months on specific dates (admission fee).
 Guided tours are also available for group bookings of 24 or more persons, with buffet and refreshments if desired.
 If you would like to go on our waiting list for a guided tour please click to register and we will contact you when dates become available.
 For groups of 24 or more please contact the hall direct on 01384 817817